polius/meteornext-docs/docs/guides/deployments.md

 Every row contains 11 columns:

-- **Timestamp**: The datetime when the query was executed.
+- **Timestamp**: The date time when the query was executed.
 - **Environment**: The selected environment.
 - **Region**: The server's region.
 - **Server**: The server used to execute the query.
 - **Database**: The database used to execute the query.
 - **Query**: The query that has been executed.
 - **Execution Status**: the execution's outcome.
 Can be either green (success), yellow (rollbacked), red (error).
 - **Execution Response**: The engine response after executing the query.
-When a query fails it shows the execution error.
+When a query fails, it shows the execution error.
 - **Execution Time**: The query's elapsed time.
 - **Execution Rows**: How many rows were affected by executing the query.
-Executing a SELECT will show the amount of rows returned and executing an INSERT/UPDATE/DELETE will show the amount of rows affected.
+Executing a SELECT will show the amount of rows returned, and executing an INSERT/UPDATE/DELETE will show the amount of rows affected.
 - **Execution Output**: The result of executing the query.
 This column will show the SELECT's results formatted in JSON.

 ### Features

-There's some useful actions that can be done into the results section:
+There are some useful actions that can be done into the results section:

 ![alt text](../../assets/deployments/results-bar.png "Deployment - Results Bar")